tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 ```
 # env.local
-NEXT_PUBLIC_TINA_CLIENT_ID=to the Client ID copied from an earlier step and found in your app's Overview section
+NEXT_PUBLIC_TINA_CLIENT_ID=to the Client ID copied from an earlier step and found in your project's Overview section
 ```

 > Tip: `.env.development` only runs when in Next.js development mode.